A Short Grisedale Circuit - The Moorcock Walk

-Walk 10 - A short circuit of Grisedale with limited exposure and suitable for families starting from Moorcock Inn or Garsdale Station taking in this remote valley and the deserted hamlet of Scales - 6 miles - 3.5 hours Back to Moorcock Walks
+Walk 10 - A short circuit of Grisedale with limited exposure paced with interest and suitable for families starting from Moorcock Inn or Garsdale Station taking in this remote valley and the deserted hamlet of Scales - 6 miles - 3.5 hours Back to Moorcock Walks

 If starting from the Moorcock Inn follow the main road towards Sedbergh under the railway bridge to the T junction serving the station and turn right through stile.
 This is in fact the 2nd stile on the right hand side directly opposite the turning to the station.
 Then pick up the directions below.

 Alternatively, if arriving by train from Garsdale Station walk down to the main road to the T junction.
 Immediately across the main road look for a stile and climb uphill.
 After the 2nd stile the ground levels out slightly.
 Pass to the rear of Blake Mire and through a stile to the right hand side with a sign 'Beware of the Farmer'.
 Proceed across the pasture to Rowantree now occupied by a few hen coups and the onwards across the pasture to Moor Rigg.
 The pasture is full of wild flowers in May and June.